Tesla's weak sales in China worry investors - KION546

 Tesla did not respond to a request for comment on either its April sales in China or its Shanghai plant plans.
 The company reports its global sales quarterly, not in particular markets or for particular months.
 Reuters reported that Tesla told it that the Shanghai factory is “developing as planned.”

-The news of Chinese sales and the Reuters report helped send Tesla shares down 3% in early trading, after being down even more in pre-market trading.
+The Chinese sales news and the Reuters report helped send Tesla shares down 2% on Tuesday.

 A spectacular 743% share price gain in 2020 lifted Tesla to one of the most valuable US companies of any kind and by far the world’s most valuable automaker, worth as much as the six largest automakers combined.